Dr. Brad Lepper

 • Current Research in Ohio Archaeology 2019, Lepper, Bradley T. and Chief Benjamin J. Barnes.

-• "Ohio's Serpent Mound-an American Indian Story Written in the Earth" [external link].
+• "Ohio's Serpent Mound-an American Indian Story Written in the Earth".

 • Chief Ben Barnes and Dr. Bradley Lepper, Richland Source, June 7, 2021.